tboudreaux/GridFire/docs/static/mainpage.md

 ### Callback Example
 Custom callback functions can be registered with any solver.
 Because it might make sense for each solver to provide different context to the callback function, you should use the struct `gridfire::solver::<SolverName>::TimestepContext` as the argument type for the callback function.
-This struct contains all of the information provided by that solver to the callback function.
+This struct contains all the information provided by that solver to the callback function.

 ```c++